 Graham Road Elementary School was overcrowded the day it opened.
 The four classrooms and four teachers were quickly overwhelmed by the sheer number of students, and that number grew on an almost daily basis.
 Only a month into the school year, the four classrooms were partitioned in half to make eight classrooms and additional staff were hired.
 By November, plans for the first addition to Graham Road Elementary were already in the works.
 A 20-classroom addition was completed in the fall of 1952.
 The Evening Star newspaper reported in December 1952 that the addition was designed to bring Graham Road’s enrollment capacity to 600 students, but by the time it opened 776 children were enrolled at Graham Road.
 Principal Andrus wrote a letter to the School Board in 1952 advising that the large increase in enrollment made it impossible to provide sufficient textbooks for the children, and the P.T.A. was unable to assist with acquiring books because its funds were tied up in establishing a school cafeteria.
 In December 1956, the Fairfax County School Board authorized the construction of a second addition of 23 classrooms to Graham Road.
 A third addition was authorized in 1967.
 The overcrowded conditions at Graham Road Elementary School during the 1950s and 1960s were not unique.
 All the schools in the eastern part of Fairfax County faced similar conditions during the baby boom.

 The Fairfax County public school system was founded in 1870.
-For the first 75 years of its history, public schools in Fairfax County were segregated by race.
+For the first 76 years of its history, public schools in Fairfax County were segregated by race.
 Graham Road Elementary School was built to serve the rapidly expanding white suburban communities west of Falls Church.
 At that time, African-American children from the area first attended the Falls Church Colored School, and later James Lee Elementary School on Annandale Road.
-In September 1965, all Fairfax County public schools racially integrated, marking the beginnings of the ethnically and culturally diverse Graham Road Elementary school community we know today.
+All racially segregated public schools in Fairfax County were closed at the end of the 1965-66 school year, marking the beginnings of the ethnically and culturally diverse Graham Road Elementary school community we know today.

 Devonshire Elementary School